On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 During medieval times, a debate arose among Catholic scholars over whether or not Mary was free of original sin.

-Proponents of the idea that she was free from original sin promoted the idea of the Immaculate Conception, which holds that Mary was herself not conceived through sexual intercourse between her mother Anne and father Joachim, who were believed to be infertile, but through an act of God.
+This is the idea that Mary was not conceived through sexual intercourse between her parents Joachim and Anne but through an act of God.

-Therefor, the idea that Mary was a born from Immaculate Conception was made official Roman Catholic dogma by a Papal Bull known as the Ineffabilis Deus by Pope Pius IX on December 8, 1854.
+Therefore, the idea that Mary was a born from Immaculate Conception was made official Roman Catholic dogma by a Papal Bull known as the Ineffabilis Deus by Pope Pius IX on December 8, 1854.

 Some Orthodox Catholic Churches, like the Ethiopian Church also accept it, while others do not.